New York Times-bestselling author of The End of Your Life Book Club

 About Will Schwalbe

-Will Schwalbe is the author of the New York Times bestseller The End of Your Life Book Club (2012).
-This moving memoir about a mother-son book club earned an “A” from Entertainment Weekly and is an Indie Next pick and one of Amazon’s Top Ten books of 2012.
-He is also the co-author with David Shipley of the acclaimed book Send: The Essential Guide to Email for Office and Home (2007), which was a national bestseller and was shortlisted for the Quill Award for the best business book of the year, and Send: Why People Email So Badly and How to Do It Better (revised edition, 2008).
+Will Schwalbe is the author of the New York Times bestseller The End of Your Life Book Club, a moving memoir about a mother-son book club that earned an “A” from Entertainment Weekly and was one of Amazon’s Top Ten books of 2012.

-Speaking to someone who is ill can be difficult.
-Even a simple question like “How are you feeling?” can feel intrusive.
-In this lecture, Will Schwalbe talks about the role that books can play as you try to be present for someone who is undergoing serious health challenges.
-Sharing the very personal story of his mother’s life and illness and death, Will Schwalbe talks about the conversations he had with his mother and how books facilitated their dialogue, giving them ways to talk about the things that were most difficult and most important.
-This is a lecture that is also filled with humor and joy, as Will tells how books helped him get to know his mother better in the time they had left.
+In this personal and heartfelt lecture, Will Schwalbe talks about how books help people, to talk about things too painful to address directly.
+Sharing the very personal story of his mother’s life, illness, time in hospice and death, Schwalbe talks about the conversations he had with his mother and how books facilitated their dialogue, giving them ways to talk about the things that were most difficult and the most important.
+This lecture is also filled with humor and joy, as Schwalbe tells how books helped him get to know his mother better in the time they had left.
+Perfect for hospice and medical organizations.

 Praise for Will Schwalbe